Floriane-Esson/5_ML_in_production/README.md

 print(response.json())
 ```

-3.
-Or, an other tips.
+3. Or, other tips.
 You can POST your request on Postman https://web.postman.co in the Workspace

 POST URL : https://wine-o-meter-fess.herokuapp.com/predict